Microsvuln/symex/README.md

 # symex
-A practical dynamic symbolic execution based on LLVM for fuzzing
+A practical dynamic symbolic execution engine based on LLVM for fuzzing